Common areas of difficulty: Successive transfers

 Immediately successive transactions between different taxable persons are not covered by the TOGC provisions.
 The sale of assets by A to B and then immediately from B to C means that the assets are not to be used by B in carrying on the business.
 Then as B does not use the assets at all to carry on the business, he has no “going concern” to transfer to C. There are in fact two separate transactions, and neither is a TOGC, so tax is chargeable where appropriate.
-This is a common situation in property transactions where A sells property to B who immediately sells to C, both contracts being completed by a single transfer from A to C. Our policy generally remains to see two transactions but see VTOGC4700 below for the situation in Scotland and VTOGC6435 if one of the parties is the nominee of one of the others.
+This is a common situation in property transactions where A sells property to B who immediately sells to C, both contracts being completed by a single transfer from A to C. Our policy generally remains to see two transactions, although there are differences in Scotland (below) and VTOGC7100 if one of the parties is the nominee of one of the others.

 However, care must be taken where consecutive owners are members of the same VAT group.
-Following the Kingfisher decision, if A and B (for example) are in the same VAT group there could be a TOGC to C by the single taxable person - the VAT group.
+Following the Kingfisher (QB STC 63 decision, if A and B (for example) are in the same VAT group there could be a TOGC to C by the single taxable person - the VAT group.